Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Introduction

-\paragraph{\bf Structure of the paper.} Sections 2-5 (and 7) contain a full version of the paper \cite{DBLP:conf/cpm/KociumakaRR14}.
-Section~2 defines the notions of self-minimal words and Lyndon words and lists a number of their properties.
-In Section~3 we use combinatorial tools to obtain a formula for $\Lynd(w)$ in the case that $w$ is self-minimal.
+\paragraph{\bf Structure of the paper.} \Cref{sec:prelim,sec:comb,sec:auto,sec:arith} (and \ref{sec:debruijn}) contain a full version of the paper \cite{DBLP:conf/cpm/KociumakaRR14}. \Cref{sec:prelim} defines the notions of self-minimal words (necklaces) and Lyndon words and lists a number of their properties.
+In \cref{sec:comb} we use combinatorial tools to obtain a formula for $\Lynd(w)$ in the case that $w$ is self-minimal.
 The next three sections are devoted to efficient computation of the main ingredient of this formula.
-In Section~4 we show that it is sufficient to find the numbers of paths of specific types in an auxiliary automaton.
-Then in Sections~5 and~6 we show efficient implementations of this technique under unit-cost RAM and word-RAM models, respectively.
-In Section~7 we apply ranking of Lyndon words to obtain efficient decoding of minimal de Bruijn sequence.
+In \cref{sec:auto} we show that it is sufficient to count specific walks in an auxiliary automaton.
+Then in \cref{sec:arith,sec:wordram} we show efficient implementations of this technique under unit-cost RAM and word RAM models, respectively.
+In \cref{sec:debruijn}, we apply ranking of Lyndon words to obtain efficient decoding of minimal de Bruijn sequence.